web3stick/stickyexplorer/PROMPT.md

 i want you to keep the explorer api client and other logic separte from ui components, and i want you to keep everything clean and organized. so that i can publish this crate and ruse

-i have restructured this dioxus project a little i want you to see how i have files and
+i have restructured this dioxus project a little i want you to see how i have files and keep the fromate the same way with the // ======== comments that i have near top and bottom of file.

 ---